 I can’t help but feel though, as I squat, that the choice of Turkish toilet is a final insult in this particular place of tragic loss and ruination.

 We descend one side of the Souli mountains and freewheel down into the town of Dodona.

 Three centuries before Christ a theatre was built here.
 Festivals were held, sports were played.
 Dodoni rivalled Ancient Olympia in its concours and entertainments.

 Before this, temples to Zeus were built.
 And before even this Dodona was central for devotion and rites with its sacred tree – pilgrims would come to the oak tree and priests would deduce the prophetic messages for them from the rustling leaves, the cawing from the birds in the branches.

-We pass ugly warehouses and bottled water factories on the modern Dodona roundabouts, but then the theatre is there.
+We pass ugly warehouses and bottled water factories now on the modern Dodona roundabouts, but then suddenly the theatre is there.
 Older than time, but still able to house audiences for performances in its sturdy but misshaped senescent stone arc.
 Performers are getting ready for a rehearsal that very afternoon.

 Walking the parched grounds, stones creaking under foot, between the broken columns we see the oak trees still stand.
 The birds are still making noise, holding portentous branches in claws.
 Even on this still dry day, a strong wind inexplicably rises and the oaks sigh.

 Though what they’re trying to tell us about our futures, its difficult to say.